SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog War Doc.md

     effects:
       - effect: If the war doc uses the Reconstitute war dog Malice feature, it costs 1 Malice less.
-Additionally, allies can treat the living war doc as a corpse when using the Reconstitute feature (see Reconstitute)
+Additionally, allies can treat the living war doc as a corpse when using the Reconstitute feature (see Reconstitute).
 ~~~